2010 Bratislava shooting

-The 2010 Bratislava shooting, or the Devínska Nová Ves shooting, occurred on 30 August 2010, when eight people were killed and 17 others injured by a lone gunman who opened fire in Devínska Nová Ves district in a suburb of the Slovak capital, Bratislava.
+The 2010 Bratislava shooting, or the Devínska Nová Ves shooting, occurred on 30 August 2010, when seven people were killed and 17 others injured by a lone gunman who opened fire in Devínska Nová Ves district in a suburb of the Slovak capital, Bratislava.
 The gunman then committed suicide.
 The shooting spree took place both inside a local panel building and later in the street outside.

-This was the second-deadliest attack in the modern history of Slovakia.
+It was the second-deadliest attack in the modern history of Slovakia.
 This was also the first time in Slovak history that a mass murderer went on a shooting spree.
 According to Police President Jaroslav Spišiak, Slovak police has to consult with other countries and find the best procedures for these cases, something that has not yet been done, as of February 2011.
 The shooting remains controversial not only because the killer's motive remains unknown, but also because of purposefully withholding information from the public by the authorities and what is generally perceived as a failed police action.